Som3a74/DashBoard/README.md

 # React + Vite

-This project utilizes a set of powerful libraries to facilitate development and enhance performance.
-Below is a list of the libraries used and their functionalities:

 React (^19.0.0): A JavaScript library for building interactive user interfaces.

 React Redux (^9.2.0): Integrates Redux for state management.